alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

 Make sure you select `ALVR Audio` and/or `ALVR Microphone` in your device list as default **after** connecting the headset.
 As soon as the headset is disconnected, the devices will be removed.
 If you set them as default, they will be automatically selected whenever they show up, and you won't need to do it manually ever again.
-If you don't appear to have the audio devices, or have PipeWire errors in your logs, ensure you have `pipewire` version >=0.3.49 installed by using the command `pipewire --version`.
-For older Debian (<=11) or Ubuntu-based (<=22.04) distributions, you can check the [pipewire-upstream](https://github.com/pipewire-debian/pipewire-debian) page for instructions on installing newer PipeWire versions.
+If you don't appear to have the audio devices, or have PipeWire errors in your logs, ensure you have `pipewire` version 0.3.49 or newer installed by using the command `pipewire --version`.
+For older Debian (version 11 or older) or Ubuntu-based (version 22.04 or older) distributions, you can check the [pipewire-upstream](https://github.com/pipewire-debian/pipewire-debian) page for instructions on installing newer PipeWire versions.

 ## Low AMDGPU performance and shutters